Food, Water and Soap Distribution to families in Mathare

 A total of 108 families received 2kg bags of maize flour and 1 kg bags of rice.
 This fed approximately 432 children in the Mathare 4B District.
 Families continued to access water supplies from the school bore hole.

 During the month of August Patmos School continued to provide food and water for school children and families in the community.

 In September Patmos School commenced providing a daily breakfast of porridge for at least 50 school children.
 They also increased the amounts of food being distributed to families in the community which take place twice a week.

 October 2020 Update:

 Throughout October the school provided a daily breakfast and lunch to those pupils, under the government guidelines, in the Grade 4 and Grade 8 classes who have returned to full time learning at the temporary school building.
 The remaining pupils have continued to be taught under the Distance Learning Program and they and their families have received regular supplies of food from the school on Wednesdays and Fridays of each week.

-Yatima Outreach through Patmos School has also continued to provide clean water to families in the community free of charge.
+Supported by Yatima Outreach, Patmos School has also continued to provide clean water to families in the community free of charge.